Designing Replacement Windows: What Makes a Window Energy Efficient

 - $27–$197 each year when replacing double-pane, clear glass windows.

-Energy efficiency is critical to us at Pella.
+Energy efficiency matters to us at Pella.
 That’s why we’ve partnered with ENERGY STAR since 1999 and offer windows that meet or exceed certification in all 50 states.
 Windows from our Architect Series®, Lifestyle Series, 350 Series and 250 Series made the ENERGY STAR Most Efficient 2020 list.
 This means they’re among the most efficient that you can install.

 Customize Your Windows with Glass Options

-Choosing the Ideal Window Frame Material
+Choosing a Fitting Window Frame Material

 Quality Window Installation Matters

-Excellent installation is just as important as the glass and window frame material you pick for your new windows.
+Good installation is just as important as the glass and window frame material you pick for your new windows.

-That’s why you’ll want to choose with a company like Pella of Victoria, who is knowledgeable about this service.
+That’s why you’ll want to select with a company like Pella of Victoria, who is knowledgeable about this service.
 We use exclusive installation methods to make sure your new windows are an excellent fit.
 This prevents openings and cracks that can allow in moisture and air that affect your comfort.

 *Ranges are based on the average savings among homes in modeled cities.
 Actual savings will vary based on local climate conditions, utility rates and individual home characteristics.